badlydrawnrob/elm-playground/programming-elm/README.md

 For niche knowledge, rarely used functions, or easy to remember stuff, lean heavily on documentation or document it yourself in project files; refer to those later if your memory slips.

-### Redux of helpful methods
+### Helpful learning methods

 > It really depends how deeply you want to learn: is it within my learning frame?

 Elm is niche but boring and stable: unfortunately there's not enough tutorials for advanced stuff, and to be honest larger apps get hard to understand and quite low-level (not as many frameworks for web apps).
 When faced with a complex option and a simple one, always prefer the latter.

+1. Create stories and drawings (make it fun)
+2. Is this piece of information essential?
+3. If not, consider leaving it out.
+Reduce.
+4. Interleave learning (focused and diffuse)
+5. Isolate code examples as well as code in context.
-1. Lazy load cards.
+6. Lazy load cards.
 Chunk knowledge.
-2. Understanding comes first, then revision
-3. Is this piece of information essential?
-4. If not, consider leaving it out.
-Reduce.
-5. Create stories and drawings (make it fun)
-6. Isolate code examples as well as code in context.
+7. Outsource esoteric code samples.
-7. Refresh and consolidate knowledge regularly.
+8. Refresh and consolidate knowledge regularly.
-8. Outsource esoteric code samples.
 9. Some things can be learned passively
 10. Some things can be learned just-in-time
-11. Interleave learning (focused and diffuse)
+11. Understanding comes first, then revision

 ### Summary notebooks